 New Mexico Retiree Health Care Authority-Historic Financial Information.
-The RHCA was enacted for the purpose of providing comprehensive group health insurance coverage for persons who have retired from certain public service positions in the State and their eligible dependents.
+The NMRHCA was enacted for the purpose of providing comprehensive group health insurance coverage for persons who have retired from certain public service positions in the State and their eligible dependents.
 NMRHCA offers both pre Medicare and Medicare plans, as well as dental, vision and life insurance plans to eligible retirees.
-There were approximately 56,131 enrolled members as of July 2014 and approximately 300 participating public entities.
+There were approximately 58,036 enrolled members as of July 2015 and approximately 300 participating public entities.

-NMRHCA experienced an investment gain in Fiscal Year 2014 of approximately 17.21 percent, and NMRHCA has been able to add over \$125 million to its trust fund over the past four years.
-NMRHCA's market value as of October 31, 2014 was \$381.9 million.
+NMRHCA's long-term investments continue to perform well as the 5-year rate of return totaled 9.45 percent.
+In addition, NMRHCA has added over \$158.2 million to its trust fund over the past five years.
+NMRHCA's trust fund balance as of June 30, 2015 was \$429.9 million.